Historical Surveys to Rubin First Look: Absolute Colors of trans-Neptunian objects: Data

 \subsection{SDSS}

 We used the small body data extracted from the \textit{Sloan Digital Sky Survey} (SDSS), specifically the re-analysis performed by \citet{Sergeyev2021}, who released more than one million observations of nearly 380$\,$000 small bodies—tripling the number of objects compared to the last release of the Moving Objects Catalog \citep{Ivezic2001, Juric2002}.
-We selected the trans-Neptunian objects (TNOs) by applying a cut on the semi-major axis, $a > 30$~au, and Centaurs.
+We include TNOs (considered as objects with $a > 30$~AU) and Centaurs.

 The \citet{Sergeyev2021} catalog provides point-spread function (PSF) magnitudes in the $ugriz$ filter system, along with their respective uncertainties.
 It also includes heliocentric and topocentric distances, the phase angle, and other relevant parameters.
-We have 18$\,$320 observations (including all filters) of 1$\,$144 objects.
+In total, we have 18$\,$320 observations (including all filters) of 1$\,$144 objects.
+Possible trailing of moving objects is not expected to significantly affect our analysis: the catalog photometry already includes quality checks, and our method assumes relatively large uncertainties due to rotational light-curve variability, which mitigates potential small flux losses in PSF photometry.

 We aimed to bring all surveys onto a standard photometric system.
-Since the filters used in Col-OSSOS and DES are based on the SDSS system, and because this catalog already provides all the necessary parameters, the only computation we performed for this dataset was the reduced magnitude (Eq. \ref{Eq:2}).
+Since the filters used in Col-OSSOS and DES are based on the SDSS system, and this catalog already provides all necessary parameters, the only computation we performed for this dataset was the reduced magnitude (Eq. \ref{Eq:2}).